Robert Ullathorne

 Robert Ullathorne (born 11 October 1971) is an English former professional footballer and football agent.

-He was a defender who played from 1988 to 2006 notably in the Premier League for Norwich City and Leicester City and in La Liga for CA Osasuna.
+He was a defender who played from 1988 to 2006, notably in the Premier League for Norwich City and Leicester City and in La Liga for Osasuna.
 He also appeared in the Football League for Sheffield United, Northampton Town and Notts County.

 Playing career

 Norwich City

 Predominantly a left-sided defender or midfielder Ullathorne was a successful product of Norwich City youth team in the late 1980s.
 He chose to join Norwich City despite having schoolboy trials with the likes of Everton, Cambridge United, West Ham United and Luton Town.

 Having turned professional at Carrow Road during 1990, Ullathorne made his first start for Norwich on 22 April 1991 in an away fixture against Nottingham Forest, scoring his first goal against Notts County the following season.
-Ullathorne went on to make a total of 115 appearances scoring eight goals in the process including a UEFA cup appearance against Inter Milan at the San Siro during Norwich City's unsuccessful run in 1993–94, having qualified for the UEFA Cup with a third-place finish in the new FA Premier League.
-He was with the Canaries when they were relegated from the Premier League in 1994-95, and spent one more season at Carrow Road, making 29 appearances in Division One, but was unable to help the Canaries win promotion.
+Ullathorne went on to make a total of 115 appearances scoring eight goals in the process, including a UEFA cup appearance against Inter Milan at the San Siro during Norwich City's unsuccessful run in 1993–94, having qualified for the UEFA Cup with a third-place finish in the new FA Premier League.
+He was with the Canaries when they were relegated from the Premier League in 1994–95, and spent one more season at Carrow Road, making 29 appearances in Division One, but was unable to help the Canaries win promotion.

-CA Osasuna
+Osasuna

-After having been at Norwich for eight years, Ullathorne was subject of interest from Crystal Palace but took the opportunity of a move to Spanish Segunda División side CA Osasuna on a free transfer, the first under the Bosman ruling from England where he was joined by fellow Englishman Jamie Pollock who arrived from Middlesbrough later in 1996.
+After having been at Norwich for eight years, Ullathorne was subject of interest from Crystal Palace, but took the opportunity of a move to Spanish Segunda División side Osasuna on a free transfer, the first under the Bosman ruling from England, where he was joined by fellow Englishman Jamie Pollock, who arrived from Middlesbrough later in 1996.

-Ullathorne spent eight months in Spain before leaving to return to England in a £650,000 transfer to Leicester City in February 1997.
+Ullathorne spent eight months in Spain, before leaving to return to England in a £650,000 transfer to Leicester City in February 1997.
 He played 18 league matches for Osasuna.